Chart Color Schemes

 Recent residential development output has been above average within Bowral when compared nationally

-AreaSearch analysis of ABS building approval numbers indicates Bowral has had around 104 dwelling approvals per year on average over the past five financial years ending June 2021.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Bowral has had around 104 dwelling approvals per year over the past five financial years up to FY26.
 This totals an estimated 524 homes.
-As of FY-26, which began July 2021, 30 approvals have been recorded.
-Despite population decline in recent years, development activity has remained adequate relative to population size, benefiting buyers.
+By FY26, 35 approvals have been recorded so far.
+Despite population decline in recent years, development activity has been adequate relative to population size.

-Bowral's current housing mix is 81% houses, which is expected to shift with around 158 people per dwelling approval, indicating a low density area.
-Looking ahead, Bowral is projected to grow by 1,324 residents by 2041 according to the latest AreaSearch quarterly estimate (as of June 2021).
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.
+Bowral has around 158 people per dwelling approval, indicating low density characteristics.
+According to AreaSearch's latest quarterly estimate, Bowral is expected to grow by 1,251 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development